Daedalus-op/summer-with-chips/Day 3/FIR Filter.md

 ---
 [hackster.io](https://www.hackster.io/michi_michi/fpga-fir-filter-hls-kria-kv260-pynq-2eec35)
 ### Introduction
+This project demonstrates how to implement a Finite Impulse Response (FIR) filter on an FPGA using High-Level Synthesis (HLS) in the Vitis development environment.
+FIR filters are widely used in digital signal processing applications, such as audio and image processing, to perform tasks like filtering, smoothing, and edge detection

 With the [Vitis High-Level Synthesis (HLS)](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/Getting-Started-with-Vitis-HLS) the general development time for FPGAs can be shortened considerably.